What is a Monitor? Various Types Of Monitors Explained

 We will go into the various backlight technologies further down in this article.

-Common types of Active Matrix LCD panels:
+Common types of Active Matrix LCD monitor panel type:

-In-Plane Switching panels were created to solve the poor viewing angles and low-quality color of the TN panels.
+In-Plane Switching panels were created to solve the poor viewing angles and low quality color of the TN panels.

 But when it comes to image quality, it delivers great results.
 And, it comes with a little extra on the price.